Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 For example, navigating to `/SalesOrderView?SalesOrderId=45305` can open details of the specified sales order, while going to the URL `/SalesOrderListView?OrderDate=2012-01-01&OrderDateOperator=EQ&_action=search` will automatically run the search for sales orders made on *01/01/2012*.

-Normally, top-level views do not have a *Close* button, and the base view model sets its `CloseAction` property as not visible to hide any bound *Close* buttons, in cases when you need those to allow opening and closing the view as a child.
+Normally, top-level views do not have a *Close* button, and the base view model sets its `CloseAction` property as not visible to hide any bound *Close* buttons in cases when you need those to allow opening and closing the view as a child.

 :::caution
 When you navigate to another top-level view, the current view **will not prompt for unsaved changes**.

-*Note: [Preventing Blazor navigation](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-7.0#handleprevent-location-changes) has been added in ASP.NET Core 7, so you'll be able to implement the unsaved changes prompt in your top-level views, if you use .NET 7.*
+*Note: [Preventing Blazor navigation](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing?view=aspnetcore-7.0#handleprevent-location-changes) has been added in ASP.NET Core 7, so you'll be able to implement the unsaved changes prompt in your top-level views if you use .NET 7.*
 :::

 ### Child views

-Child views are embedded in their parent view, and can be open either inline or as a modal popup dialog.
-Normally, the mode for how the child view must be opened is passed to the view model using the `ViewParams.Mode.Param` [activation parameter](../common-ui/vm/view-models.md#activation), and the view just opens in the specified mode.
+Child views are embedded in their parent view and can be opened either inline or as a modal popup dialog.
+Normally, the mode for how the child view must be opened is passed to the view model using the `ViewParams.Mode.Param` [activation parameter](../common-ui/vm/view-models.md#activation) and the view just opens in the specified mode.

 #### Inline child views

 To allow showing a child view inline with the view's main content, the parent view needs to add them both to a container that will adjust accordingly when the child view is open.
-The base class `BlazorView` provides support for **responsive Bootstrap layout system**, where you can place both the main content and the child view in a `d-flex` container to open the child on the side as follows.
+The base class `BlazorView` provides support for a **responsive Bootstrap layout system**, where you can place both the main content and the child view in a `d-flex` container to open the child on the side as follows.

 ```razor title="SalesOrderListView.razor"
 <div @ref="MainPanel" class="@UpperClass">